 We do encourage you to make an appointment to help keep the Student Health Center (SHC) moving efficiently and effectively.
 By making an appointment students will decrease their wait time to see a provider.

 Call (434) 395-2102 to schedule an appointment or visit our Student Health web portal.
-We accept walk-ins and will make every effort to provide timely access to care.
+We accept walk-ins upon availability and will make every effort to provide timely access to care.

 See our Attendance Policy